This page was last reviewed on November 30, 2023.

 Coal Creek Historic Park

 This 40 hectare park encompasses the historic Chinatown and No. 1 Japanese Town sites and features portions of the historic Wellington Colliery Railway trail.
-A Coal Creek Historic Park Master Plan was recently completed in summer of 2014.
+Find out more about the park.

 North Wellington Colliery Railway Trail